What Can I Use As A Base Coat For Nails?

 Should I Use Nail Polish Remover Before A Base Coat?

 Yes!
-It's a very good idea to use a bit of polish remover on your nails before applying a base coat.
-Like we said earlier, you can also use nail polish remover instead of a base coat to prep your nails, so using the two together is even better.
+Using a bit of polish remover on your nails is a very good idea before applying a base coat.
+As we said earlier, you can also use nail polish remover instead of a base coat to prep your nails, so using the two together is even better.

 To do this, you want to soak a cotton ball in polish remover and let it set on your nails for about 15-20 seconds.
 After that, wipe it off using a dry cotton ball/round, and your nails should feel smooth and ready for polish.